logo

 Hargreaves Lansdown doesn't even charge currency conversion fees if you buy non-UK stocks and funds – something that is really unusual and where you normally find ‘hidden' costs adding up.
 But not so, here.

-Hargreaves Lansdown also accepts transfers from other JISAs, and also from Child Trust Funds (CTFs).
+Hargreaves Lansdown accepts transfers from other JISAs, and also from Child Trust Funds (CTFs).
 Not every provider does accept CTF transfers so it's always worth checking if this is where your funds are coming from.
+Fidelity, for example, does not.

 If you're choosing a ready-made portfolio, it can be useful to look at past performance.
 (Although remember that past performance is not a guarantee of future performance.)
 Unfortunately, we don't have a lot of historical data for Hargreaves' ready-made portfolios due to them only having been around for a couple of years in many cases.
 The one we can measure over the past 5 years is the Cautious Managed Portfolio.
 It shows 12.3% returns – a very decent result considering the industry average for ready-made portfolios is 9.9%.